JAForbes/sum-type/readme.md

 #### T.Unit

-A sentinel value used to signify a constructor case that receives no value
+A sentinel value used to signify that a constructor case receives no value.

 ```js
 const Maybe =